Want to know all about tungsten light photography? We’re glad to hear it since that’s precisely what we at Peerspace have for you ahead.

 Tungsten light in still photography

-Studio photographers aren’t always drawn to tungsten lighting, as it is often considered to be finnicky to work with compared to other, more readily manageable types of bulbs.
+Studio photographers aren’t always drawn to tungsten lighting.
+In fact, it can be finnicky to work with compared to other, more readily manageable types of bulbs.
 But they might want to rethink this aversion in order to diversify their artistic style.

 Primarily, tungsten makes subjects look good, particularly objects.
-This is why tungsten bulbs tend to be used in restaurants – some argue that food comes across as more appealing under tungsten light.
+This is why restaurants often use tungsten bulbs – some argue that food comes across as more appealing under tungsten light.

 An article on the blog Expert Photography provides lots of tips to working with tungsten light in portraiture as well as other genres that aren’t initially obvious.
 For starters, it’s not ideal to shoot with just one tungsten bulb, as it can cause a very uneven look.
 Rather, it’s best to angle two or more tungsten lights from different directions, and/or use a reflector.